wilsonmar/wilsonmar.github.io/_posts/2021-07-08-power-automate.md

    Each Flow is processed by a <strong>bot</strong> (as in robot) created using "AI Builder".

-   <a name="Licensing"></a>

-   ## Licensing

-   PROTIP: Know the cost implications of different Flow types at<br />
-   <a target="_blank" href="https://flow.microsoft.com/en-us/pricing">https://flow.microsoft.com/en-us/pricing</a>

-   "Power Automate Desktop is available to Windows 10 users at no additional cost" means that you can install it, but using it and creating "Flows" for others to run requires licensing.

    ### Social

    VIDEO: <a target="_blank" href="https://www.youtube.com/channel/UCgc3NEslE8oISOEawhcpMCA">Microsoft Power Platform YouTube channel</a>